dakadkart/xyz-documentation/docs/cli/space-invader/index.md

 ![ca-gov-votes-range-precinct](screenshots/ca-gov-votes-range-precinct.png)

-There are several different visualization modes that can help get you familiar with your data and prepare it for visualization. _note: these URLs are based on the latest branch -- this will change, and the root URL (for now) is xyz-space-invader.netlify.com_
+There are several different visualization modes that can help get you familiar with your data and prepare it for visualization.

+> #### Note
+> These URLs are based on the latest branch -- this will change, and the root URL
+> (for now) is xyz-space-invader.netlify.com.

 ## Simple color selection